 Another common example is marital funds which are used to support an otherwise “separately owned” business or professional practice.
 This is where things usually become quite complex.
 In many divorce cases the marital funds and assets of the couple are used to maintain the “separate” property of one of the spouses.
 By commingling the funds of a married couple with a separate asset, the community obtains an interest in that otherwise “separate” property.
 The community now has an interest in the “separate” asset as it has invested funds and is generally deserving to receive the benefit of appreciation, increase in value, profit or other financial gain experienced as a result of the investment of the marital funds.
 In some cases the asset may have become community property entirely.

-Now a complicated process unfolds to legally assess what is separate property in a North County divorce and what remains community property.
+Now a complicated process unfolds to legally assess what is separate property in a Carlsbad divorce and what remains community property.

 This is why it is important to work with the experienced and proven Certified Family Law Specialists at Burke and Domercq.
 We have decades of expertise in complex community property cases including those with commingled funds and others such as interests in a professional practice or business ownership.

 Protect your interests and your property.
 Contact us, or call 760-712-3741 to learn more or schedule an appointment with one of our experienced Carlsbad divorce lawyers.